Canopy Lead Time: 30 WEEKS Spare Parts Lead Time: 14 WEEKS

 Just earned your A license?
 Deep in the swoop game, chasing precision landings and podiums?
 Either way, this chart’s got your back: it maps the full journey through JYRO’s canopy line, from your first ZP to your peak performance wing.

-How the Canopy Progression Chart Helps You Choose:
+How the Canopy Progression Chart Helps You Choose the Right Canopy

 This chart does two major things to support you with your canopy progression: